UweR70/Hamiltonian-Cylce-Snake/README.md

 </ul>
 <br/>
 Surprisingly is the resulting "ShortCut" class very compact, reliable and fast.<br/>
-Finally contains its only some if / else statements.<br/>
+Finally contains its only few if / else statements.<br/>
 The most time consuming part is the "query logic" which checks that all the snake parts are in the correct order of the Hamilton cycle.<br/>
 <br/>
 To make not only this test as quick as possible, I introduced some classes which are providing everything needed.<br/>